-Wehrmann (2003) pointed out that major withdrawals from sand and gravel aquifers can be seen in the Metro-East area of St. Louis and in Quincy along the Mississippi River; in the Peoria-Pekin area along the Illinois River, in the Fox River corridor in Northeastern Illinois, and in the Champaign area of east-central Illinois.
+As shown in Figure C-12, and described by Wehrmann (2003), the major withdrawals from sand and gravel aquifers can be seen in the Metro-East area of St. Louis and in Quincy along the Mississippi River; in the Peoria-Pekin area along the Illinois River, in the Fox River corridor in Northeastern Illinois, and in the Champaign area of east-central Illinois.
 Major withdrawals from the shallow bedrock aquifers can be clearly seen almost solely in Northeastern Illinois in southern Cook, Kankakee and Will Counties for communities such as Crest Hill, Lockport, Manteno, New Lenox, Park Forest, and Romeoville (Wehrmann, 2003).
-Major withdrawals from the deep bedrock are found spread across northern Illinois, particularly in the Rockford area of north-central Illinois, the Fox River corridor, and farther south in the area of Joliet and the I-55 industrial corridor near Channahon (Wehrmann, 2003).
+Major withdrawals from the deep bedrock aquifers are found spread across northern Illinois, particularly in the Rockford area of north-central Illinois, the Fox River corridor, and farther south in the area of Joliet and the I-55 industrial corridor near Channahon (Wehrmann, 2003).